2016 Rate Change

 Newark, NJ 07105

 Are all applications to PVSC chargeable?
-Will I be charged simply for applying to your Commission?
+Will I be charged simply for applying to the Commission?

-No, historically only 1 in 4 have any charges associated, Unit Inspectors review a wide range of documents to get a clear understanding of how each and every project will impact the PVSC treatment works.
-The files are reviewed identically in all of the municipalities and the PA NY/NJ within the PVSC district.
+No, historically only 1 in 4 projects result in assessed charges.
+Unit Inspectors review a wide range of documents to get a clear understanding of how each and every project will impact the PVSC treatment works.
+The files are reviewed uniformly in all of the municipalities (and the PA NY/NJ) in the PVSC district; however, Inspectors may request different verifying documents depending on the project.

 How are the fees calculated?